 Introduction

-The goal of the grounding technique is to help you get in the here and now.
-When you are overwhelmed with emotions you often stopping being present in the moment, and drift off into an inner world of thoughts, or you start re-visiting past or thinking about the future.
-One way to deal with those emotions, is to ground yourself back in the present moment.
-If you did the mindfulness exercises from the first module, you'll notice that this technique has some similarities.
+The goal of grounding techniques is to help you get in the here and now, and shift your focus away from distressing thoughts, emotions, or sensations.
+When you are overwhelmed with emotions, you often stop being present in the moment and drift off into an inner world of thoughts, or you start re-visiting the past or thinking about the future.
+One way to deal with those emotions is to ground yourself back in the present moment.
+If you did the mindfulness exercises from the first module, you'll notice that these techniques have some similarities.

-Before we start with the instructions, we must mention that the key to using the grounding technique is identifying that we drifted off and that we are not present.
-When we have noticed that we are trying to avoid the reality, because it is perhaps too painful, we can choose to do the grounding technique.
+Before we start with the instructions, we must mention that the key to using these grounding techniques is to identify that our thoughts have drifted off and that we are not present in the current moment.
+When we have noticed that we are trying to avoid the reality, because it is perhaps too painful, we can choose to do these grounding techniques.

 Distress Tolerance: Grounding